 Your employer bases your average pay on roughly 8 weeks leading up to the 15th week before your due date.
 In this time you could think about:

 - cancelling unpaid time off

 - accepting any shifts or hours you’re offered, or even trying to do extra

 - taking paid holiday for any days when you’re ill, if the sick pay would be less than you’d earn normally

-To check the exact dates when your average pay is worked out, or to get other help with maternity pay, contact your nearest Citizens Advice.
+To check the exact dates when your average pay is worked out, or to get other help with maternity pay, talk to an adviser.

 If you want to work while you're getting maternity pay

 Going back to work or starting a new job will normally end your maternity pay.
 But there are some ways to earn a bit extra if you’re worried about making ends meet.

 Talk to an adviser if you want to do some extra work but you’re not sure how it will affect your maternity pay.